-Proposals for the development of the site will be informed by and address:
+Proposals for residential development will be expected to:

-- 1) a pre-design archaeological evaluation; - 2) where possible, provide footpaths and cycleways to the proposed Parkway station; - 3) a contamination assessment to investigate potential pollution in light of the site's proximity to the former Jentex site; - 4) access arrangements onto the A253 and avoid access or additional traffic onto Foad's Lane.
+- Be informed by a pre-design archaeological evaluation. - Explore the potential of, and provide where possible, sustainable connections to the proposed Parkway station. - Be informed by contamination assessment to investigate potential pollution in light of the site's proximity to the former Jentex site.

+Access arrangements will need to be onto the A253 and avoid access or additional traffic onto Foad's Lane.

-Policy HO14 - Land north of Cottington Rd, Cliffsend
+Policy HO16 - Land north of Cottington Rd, Cliffsend